sultan-qureshi/FlyFlex-FlightBookingSystem_Project/README.md

    - Navigate to the `EurekaServer` directory and Build and run `java -jar target/EurekaServer-0.0.1-SNAPSHOT.jar`
 5. Start the microservices:
    - For each microservice, navigate to its respective directory Build and run `java -jar target/microservice-name-0.0.1-SNAPSHOT.jar`
+6. Explore endpoints:
+   - Check the Eureka server home page (`http://localhost:8761`) to view and explore available endpoints for each microservice
-6. Start the Angular application:
+7. Start the Angular application:
-   - Navigate to the `booking` directory and run `ng serve`
+   - Navigate to the `FlyFlex-UI` directory and run `ng serve`
 7. Access the application:
-   - Visit `http://localhost:4200` in your web browser to access the FlyFlex application
+   - Visit `http://localhost:4200` in your web browser to access the FlyFlex application.
-8. Explore endpoints:
-   - Check the Eureka server home page (`http://localhost:8761`) to view and explore available endpoints for each microservice

 ## Contributing

 Contributions are welcome!
-Feel free to submit pull requests or open issues for any improvements or features you'd like to see in FlyFlex.
+Feel free to submit pull requests for any improvements or features you'd like to see in the Project.